 In Phoenix, there are stages featuring large birds that hatch out of eggs, grow to full-size, and come swooping down trying to crash into you and kill you.
 When the birds are full-sized, you can earn points by shooting them in the body, killing them instantly, or shooting out their wings, which wounds them for a few seconds until the wings regenerate.
 Whereupon you can shoot out their wings again for more points, and again, and again....

-Paperboy The game where everyone on the block who doesn't subscribe to your newspaper is a target for unchecked vandalism.
-Smash their windows, shatter their porch lights, knock over their statues, destroy their shrubs and planter boxes, or run over their flower beds... don't worry, you won't get in trouble!
+Paperboy: The game where everyone on the block who doesn't subscribe to your newspaper is a target for unchecked vandalism.
+Smash their windows, shatter their porch lights, knock over their statues, destroy their shrubs and planter boxes, or run over their flower beds... don't worry, you won't get in trouble, and will actually get bonus points for it!
 Complete all of your assigned deliveries successfully and they may take out a subscription themselves, even if you broke every window in their house yesterday.

 There is a strong implication that the subscribers on your route are not so much interested in the newspaper as interested in not having every window in their house broken on a daily basis.

 Angry Birds Space involves a lot of orbital bombardment, especially on asteroid-heavy levels.